 The idea of boutique-ing programs or projects can fly in the face of what seems like big success.
-We often think of success as being larger, more people, more.
+We often think of success as being large, more people, more things–more.
 Boutique-ing isn’t so much about numbers as it is about creating something that is memorable to individuals–no matter how many (2 or 2000).

-One key thing to remember when boutique-ing a program is get to know your participants as much as possible before the start date.
+One key thing to remember when boutique-ing a program is get to know your participants as much as possible before your event, your week-long workshop, your program or happening.
 What are their needs, expectations and reasons for putting your event or program on their calendars?
-How can you find more about them without being prying or obnoxious?
-What questions can you ask–not simply to ask questions, but to help make a connection with the person and and happening?
+How can you find more about them without prying or being obnoxious?
+What questions can you ask–not simply to ask questions, but to help make a connection with the person and and the happening?

 Be gentle, kind and real when asking questions of your potential participants.
 Encouraging interest can make room for humor, creating a helpful bond between all participants and those behind or in front of the scenes.